Scientific Program

 Poster Awards,

-Introduction to 25 th ICCP450 Meeting by Jed Lamp
+Introduction to 25th ICCP450 Meeting 2027 in Denver, USA by Jed Lampe

 Closing Remarks: Amit Pandey, Emily Scott